seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 62. **Every published setup prints its survival number and nothing that forecasts direction** (§4).
 No percentage in the answer may be read as the chance of the trade working; the one figure printed is `1 − touchProb(стоп)` and it is labelled as such.

+63. **Every coin of `tokens[]` has a class-A horizon lane with a recorded channel** (§6, §6a), or is named in the appendix as unserved with the reason.
+A universe swept for event TYPES has not been swept for its own coins, and a count of thirty entries is the only form in which that gap is visible.
+64. **No closure is printed twice** (§2).
+Nothing in `ЗАКРЫТО` repeats an object the first line already spoke, and no scheduled macro print that fired without moving a level occupies a line in the section at all.
+65. **Every `СОЗРЕВАЕТ` item published passed §4's one-sigma zone test at the section's own window, and every item refused for reachability was refused BY that computation**, named in the appendix.
+No item is published or refused on a judgement about whether its zone «will fill», and a run that believes the test wrong records the objection and obeys it.
+66. **Every item at `dclass:'reported'` prints in the collapsed line with `НЕ ПОДТВЕРЖДЕНО` and creates nothing** (§6, §11) — no level, no zone, no target, no figure, no `XXX до ДД.ММ`.
+A setup whose thesis is that date fails this item; a side the date closes is the one thing it may do.
+67. **`ИТОГ`'s `ЖДАТЬ` field carries every activating price the answer publishes**, `СОЗРЕВАЕТ` triggers included (§2). «ЖДАТЬ: нет» printed over an answer that carries a trigger price fails this item.

+**63–67 name the run of 15.09, and four of the five are one mechanism:** the run executed every rule correctly, and the rules produced an answer that was silent on the day's only regulatory event, printed six closures twice, and refused nine coins on a sentence that had published a worse one eight days earlier. **None of it was visible from inside** — §7 is the engine checking itself, and no checklist can fail a run for obeying the file.

 **Revision `-c` added nothing to this list and item 55 was corrected rather than supplemented**, because no run broke it: the band it asserted was empty by arithmetic and was